niklaskorz/audio3d/README.md

 Requires Node and Yarn to run locally.
 You can run the [most recent online version](https://niklaskorz.github.io/audio3d/) directly from your browser.
 After the first load, it will also work offline (if your [browser supports service workers](https://caniuse.com/#feat=serviceworkers) and you didn't disable caching of files for offline usage in your browser settings.)

+Note: Service workers are currently disabled by default until further progress is made

 ## Available Scripts

 In the project directory, you can run: